-Type “how to market my small business” into Google, and you’ll find about 1.8 million search results, which isn’t exactly surprising.
+Type “how to market my small business” into Google.
+You’ll get about 1.8 million search results, which isn’t exactly surprising.

 Every small business needs an Instagram marketing strategy — the social media platform offers direct access to consumers, it’s low on effort, and most attractive: It’s free.